 By: Zed Schlott, The Dispensary, NV

-Last weekend distribution opened up through the only licensed company, Blackbird.
+Last weekend, distribution opened up through the only licensed company, Blackbird.
 All week stores throughout the entire state were waiting to hear when their license would arrive, and once they did, deliveries were immediately in full force.
-Reno was hit the hardest with depleted inventory, being as only 4 stores were open to the entire area.
+Reno was hit the hardest with depleted inventory, being as only four stores were open to the entire area.

-The City of Sparks came online with recreational on Saturday as well.
-I feel there was a significant advantage to those who got up and running in the first week, resulting in lesser openings for these locations who were a week late.
-The power of converting consumers into loyal customers from day one is such a significant advantage that it creates a barrier of entry to those who did not open immediately.
-Yes, locals to the Sparks area will shop here, but from my understanding, most of Reno has no intentions of visiting Sparks, and would rather patronize a shop closer to their home.
+The City of Sparks came online with recreational sales on Saturday, as well.
+I feel there was a significant advantage to those who got up and running in the first week, resulting in lesser openings for these locations that were a week late.
+Not only did customers purchase enough product so they wouldn’t need to wait in line at another grand opening, but also the power of converting first-time consumers into loyal customers from day one is such a significant advantage that it creates a large barrier of entry to those who did not open immediately.
+Yes, locals to the Sparks area will most certainly shop here, but from my understanding, most of the customers in Reno have no intentions of visiting Sparks, and would rather patronize a shop closer to their home.
 Dispensaries in those areas have had daily lines and ever-shrinking menus for the last week and a half.
 At one point, two of these stores had menus with less than six (6) strains available for purchase…

 Many people have speculated that producers are sitting on excess supply in order to strain the market and keep prices high, but the problem is, an unexpectedly high number of dispensaries have come online with their own vertically-integrated production facilities.
-Some have proven they even have top shelf product for a few bucks less, ridding themselves of third party cultivators altogether.
+Some have proven they even have top-shelf products for a few bucks less, ridding themselves of third-party cultivators altogether.

 This post is part 3 of a 4-part series, The State of Nevada Marijuana: An Insider’s Perspective.
 Check back tomorrow for Part 4!